AleksandrRogov/DynamicsWebApi/.github/README.md

 | path | `string` | A path to API, for example: "data" or "search".
 Optional. |
 | version | `string` | API Version, for example: "1.0" or "9.2".
 Optional. |

-Both `dataApi` and `seatchApi` can be omitted from a configuration.
+Both `dataApi` and `searchApi` can be omitted from a configuration.
 Their default values are:

 ```js
 //dataApi